cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

 ![CameraRayGeneration](../images/hw3/part1/hw3part1_crg.png)

 Transforming pixel position from the normalized image space to the camera space involves translating the pixel position to the camera space and scaling it by the camera width and height.
-The translation matix is given by:
+The translation matrix is given by:

 $$
 \begin{bmatrix}